Starting a New Recipe

 Duplicating a Recipe (Test Kitchen)

 From the recipe detail page, tap Duplicate to create a Test Kitchen copy for experimentation.
-The copy is named with a "_tk" suffix and version number (e.g., "Banana Bread_tk1") and is placed in the Test Kitchen category so you can iterate without affecting the original.
+The copy is named with a "_tk" suffix and version number (e.g., "Banana Bread_tk1"), is marked for Test Kitchen, and appears under TOOLS > Test Kitchen while you iterate.

 VoiceOver Tip All form fields in the Recipe Editor are labeled for VoiceOver.
 The ingredient and step lists announce item numbers, and the drag handles are accessible via VoiceOver's rotor actions.